WTF is an Agenticist?

 The Real Agenticist Definition (That No One Talks About)

-An agenticist is someone who defaults to asking "what's the agentic way to approach this?" before considering traditional solutions.
-That's it.
-No masters degree required.
+An agenticist defaults to asking "what's the agentic way to approach this?" before exploring conventional solutions.
+That foundation defines the entire philosophy.

 Why Most People Miss the Point Completely

-Recently, when I started sharing this concept, someone immediately started asking about coding bootcamps and machine learning courses to "become an agenticist."
-I had to stop them right there.
+When introducing this concept, someone immediately asked about coding bootcamps and machine learning certifications to "become an agenticist."
+I had to stop them.

-"Do you think with AI when you're solving problems?"
+"Do you think WITH AI when solving problems?"
 I asked.

 "Well, I use ChatGPT sometimes for research..."

-"No, do you bring AI into your thinking process from the very beginning?
-Do you collaborate with AI to explore solutions you wouldn't have considered on your own?"
+"No, do you integrate AI from the start?
+Do you collaborate to discover solutions you wouldn't independently consider?"

 The Agenticist Mindset in Action

-Agenticist Approach to Customer Complaints: "AI, help me understand what this customer is really trying to achieve.
-What are the underlying frustrations beyond what they're explicitly saying?
-What solutions could we explore together that address both their stated problem and their deeper needs?
-How can we turn this interaction into something that strengthens our relationship rather than just resolves an issue?"
+Agenticist Complaint Response: "AI, help me understand what this customer actually wants to achieve.
+What unstated frustrations exist?
+What solutions could we discover together addressing both explicit problems and deeper needs?
+How do we transform this interaction into a relationship-strengthening moment?"

 Why This Matters More Than You Realize